This is a website for healthcare professionals.

 Ron Rocca, President and CEO at Exagen stated, “Our new scientific advisors will help guide the organization’s leadership team on the design and execution of research projects as well as weigh-in on known and anticipated advances in technologies affecting clinical management of autoimmune diseases.”
 Members of the SAB include; Dr. Arthur Weinstein, Dr. Joel Kremer, Dr. Anca Askanase, Dr. Andrew Concoff, Dr. Maureen McMahon, and Dr. Vasileios Kyttaris.

-Dr. Arthur Weinstein, Chief Medical Officer at Exagen explained, “I am delighted to serve as Chairperson for the Exagen SAB and I am confident we have assembled the right people to provide sound guidance to the company on all research-related matters.
 The group was formalized during a recent meeting of the American College of Rheumatology and routine meetings will occur quarterly to help ensure timely execution of projects.
 The composition of experts represents a broad array of clinical and academic experience and includes expertise in lupus, rheumatoid arthritis, health economics, and patient registries.”Additional biographical highlights are listed below for each member.

 Anca Dinu Askanase, MD is the founder and Director of Columbia’s Lupus Center and the Director of Rheumatology Clinical Trials.
 Dr. Askanase is Associate Professor of Medicine, Columbia University College of Physicians and Surgeons and an internationally renowned clinician, diagnostician and researcher with more than 20 years specializing in complex Systemic Lupus Erythematosus (SLE).
 Dr. Askanase trained as a rheumatologist at New York University where she remained for more than 15 years on faculty, directing clinical trials, training fellows and residents, and treating challenging cases of SLE at NYU’s prestigious hospitals.